 TEDxGrandJunction is this weekend (March 7) at the Avalon Theatre.
 Two years ago, MySalesButler’s Bryan Wachs took to the TEDx stage to talk about how rural areas have traditionally lagged behind in economic growth.
 But as he noted in his presentation, opportunities for diversifying the economy in rural communities abound.
 And with it come people who are willing to build and grow.

-In this installment of an ongoing series of articles from MySalesButler, Wachs revisits his 2018 Ted Talk and delves into more of the specifics of how entrepreneurship can solve community problems.
+In this post, Wachs revisits his 2018 Ted Talk and delves into more of the specifics of how entrepreneurship can solve community problems.
 He also explains how western Colorado, as an example, is a mostly-rural region that is changing in subtle ways to think about economic diversity.

 The Challenges of Rural Sustainability